aleloi/aleloi.github.io/master_project_proposal.md

 that it doesn't work, but maybe it helps a little?

 ### Deep Learning for the case study Coq project
-I did not try CoqGym, which is described in [CoqGym](#CoqGym).
+I did not try CoqGym, which is described in the section [CoqGym](#coqgym).
 Based on the grammar of Ltac given in the article [[CoqGym]](#coqgym), I don't think it will work for the `SSReflect` proof language.

-I do not think Proverbot9001 will work right away either, because as I understand it is tailor-made for one particular project.
+I do not think [Proverbot9001](#proverbot9001) will work right away either, because as I understand it is tailor-made for one particular project.

 ## Deep Learning based proof automation